.

 JFK AND THE CUBAN CRISIS

 John Kennedy formed his first band, JFK & The Cuban Crisis, with former school friend James Paterson in Brisbane in 1980.
-They quickly established themselves on the small Brisbane scene with their smart Squeeze influenced pop.
+Adding John Downie (bass) and Steven Pritchard (drums), they quickly established themselves on the small Brisbane scene with their smart UK Squeeze influenced pop.
 After releasing two cassette albums and playing support spots with the Pretenders and Ian Dury and the Blockheads, the band moved to Sydney in 1982.
-After recruiting a new rhythm section, Kennedy and Paterson started performing live in Sydney in late '82 playing a residency at the Southern Cross Hotel in Surry Hills.
+After recruiting a new rhythm section, Greg Hall on bass and Paul Rochelli on drums the band started performing live in Sydney in late '82 playing a residency at the Southern Cross Hotel in Surry Hills.
+Hall left the band and was replaced by Oscar Beath.

 A four song EP, 'Careless Talk Costs Lives', recorded in Brisbane in early '82 became the band's first release in Sydney.
 The EP was the first release on the new Waterfront Records label and featured the song, "The Texan Thing", which received a lot of attention and alternative radio play.
-The lineup for this recording was John Kennedy (vocals/guitar), James Paterson (guitar/vocals/keyboards), Steven Pritchard (drums) and Oscar Beath (bass).
 JFK established themselves on the Sydney inner city live scene along with contemporaries like the Triffids.
-However musical differences were already appearing and personality clashes followed.
+However musical differences were already appearing, and personality clashes followed.
 JFK broke up in 1984 after releasing the album 'The End Of The Affair' and its related single, ''The Ballad of Jackie O''.

 Members